vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 First aid tent

--   subtype: (since 1.2) ability used for healing.
+-   subtype: ability used for healing.

 ### FIRE_SHIELD